cloudspace/play_framework_tutorial/README.md

 The Validator object collects Validation objects then runs them to determine the form errors.

 A few basic validations are included as a demonstration.
-Each one needs a constructor and an isValid method.
+Each one must include the  constructor and override the isValid method.

     public class RegexMatchValidation extends Validation {
         private Pattern regex;